Our English co-ordinators are Mrs Rider and Mr Sheldon. Please click here to view our English policy.

 For information from our Talk for Writing Coffee Morning, please see the parents section of the website.

 The children learn a text as a 'story map' for fiction or a 'text map' for non-fiction.
 During this stage, they are immersed in role playing the text, playing word and sentence games linked to the text, ordering the text and any other learning that will support their understanding of that particular text.
 Here is an example of a story map:

 The children can then use their story map (fiction) or text map (non-fiction) to change parts of the story map.
 In EYFS/KS1, they might change the characters or the setting.
 As well as changing these, the older children in KS2 will change the language and sentence structures as well as the parts of the story plot (characters and setting).

-This is an innovated story map in year 1.
-The children changes the Enormous Turnip to the Gigantic Banana, and used post it notes to change parts of the text.
+This is an innovated story map in Year 1.
+The children changed the Enormous Turnip to the Gigantic Banana, and used post it notes to change parts of the text.
 Then they retold their new story using the map, before writing from it.